joshghent/blog/content/blog/gatsby-or-bust/index.md

 * Added a light/dark mode toggle in the Navbar - heavily inspired by the Overreacted.io blog as well as a myriad of others with the same feature.
 This was easy enough to do
 * Changed the color scheme
-* Added my [keybase](https://keybase.io/joshghent) gpg key for verification of my identity
+* Added my [keybase](https://keybase.io/joshghent) GPG key for verification of my identity
 * Changed the style of headings for the blog posts, I found the default headings to be larger than writing on a charity cheque
 * Added a /now page as inspired by David Sivers and documented the apps and tools I use currently.
 This needs some improving